International Criminal Law

 Practicing Before the ICTY (ADC-ICTY) and is currently serving as the Chairman of the Training Committee and as a member

 of the Rules Committee of the ADC-ICTY.
-He also serves as one of the two permanent members of the ICC Disciplinary
+He also served as one of the two permanent members of the ICC Disciplinary

 Michael G. Karnavas